mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 ## Introduction

-Since *C++11*, a compiler can deduce the type of a variable, being declared, from its initializer using `auto` keyword.
+Since *C++11*, a compiler can deduce the type of a variable being declared from its initializer using `auto` keyword.

 ## General Behavior

-`auto` can infer the type of a variable from its initializer.
+`auto` infers the type of a variable from its initializer.
 The variable gets a copy of the initializer

 ```cpp
 int i;